 Kid Friendly: Very kid-friendly.

 Level of Difficulty: Easy.
 Everything that we needed was at the hotel.
 We arranged airport transfers through the hotel.

 Airline/Routing: American from LA to Montego Bay via Miami.
 Montego Bay to New York JFK on Delta (we spent a couple of days in NYC after Jamaica).

 Hotel: Round Hill Hotel and Villas

 Trip Length: 5 days total, Sunday through Thursday

 Days of School Missed: Zero.
 Spring break.

-Cost Factors: Low season runs April 15th through December 17th, with rooms as low as $417/night.
+Cost Factors: Low season runs from mid-April to mid-December, with rooms for two as low as $299/night and rooms for three as low as $362 (2020 pricing).
 Villa pricing at Round Hill depends on occupancy.
 They have specials periodically with free breakfast or free nights.
 And as always, if you have a specific budget, or if you have a booking that doesn’t fit perfectly into the website’s booking engine, call or email the hotel.